MrEnder0/Grid9/README.md

 ## Future plans

-Note in between updates there may be other smaller changes.
-Also none of these are in any particular order.
+Note none of these plans are guaranteed and also their may be additions that are not stated below.

 ### High priority